Ennis, Texas: Railroads in Ennis

 In 1870—as the H&TC was laying track in Ellis County—residents of the neighboring city of Waxahachie refused to give bonds to the railroad and resisted the development of a rail link to the system.
 After the railroad brought significant growth to Ennis and the decline of the bypassed community of Burnham took hold, attitudes changes as opportunistic businessmen and lawmakers chartered the Waxahachie Tap Railroad to link Waxahachie to the H&TC in an effort to reap some of the economic benefits.
 Construction was completed in 1879, establishing a 13-mile connection across Ellis County between both cities.
-In 1881, the railroad would be reorganized into the Central Texas and Northwestern Railway and secured state legislation permitting the railroad to build out west into the Panhandle, but no further construction would be made on the railroad.
+In 1881, the railroad was reorganized into the Central Texas and Northwestern Railway and secured state legislation permitting the railroad to build out west into the Panhandle, but no further construction was made on the railroad.
 Eventually, the CT&N was merged into the H&TC in 1901.

-In 1882, the H&TC began construction on a spur line which would span over 100 miles from Ennis to the city of Paris, Texas, linking a southern terminus of the St. Louis and San Francisco Railroad.
-This would bypass the city of Dallas and provide a direct link from St. Louis, Missouri to the port cities of Houston and Galveston.
+In 1882, the H&TC began construction on a spur line to span over 100 miles from Ennis to the city of Paris, Texas, linking a southern terminus of the St. Louis and San Francisco Railroad.
+This would bypass the city of Dallas and provide a direct link from St. Louis, Missouri, to the port cities of Houston and Galveston.
 However, in 1885—just three years into construction—the H&TC went into receivership after only building half of the line, stopping just south of the city of Quinlan.
-In 1892, the Texas Midland Railroad was chartered by businesswoman Hetty Green who would purchase the northeastern spur from the H&TC.
-The link between the cities of Ennis and Paris would finally be made 13 years later.
+In 1892, the Texas Midland Railroad was chartered by businesswoman Hetty Green, who purchased the northeastern spur from the H&TC.
+The link between the cities of Ennis and Paris finally was made 13 years later.